cwi-swat/ocaml-operator-ambiguity-experiment/README.md

 diff -w file.ml.ocaml.stripped file.ml.rascal.stripped > file.ml.diff
 ```
 If the size of the diff output is zero, it means that the ASTs were the same.

+#Running the experiment
+The OCaml grammar, as described in the reference manual, appears to support two different kinds of OCaml inputs.
+One supports optional expressions separated by ;; while in the other one, double semicolon is not allowed
+statements.
+For this study, we could not figure it out how to unify these two modes in an unambiguous grammar.
+Therefore, we provide two start symbols, TopLevel and Implementation (see OCaml.rsc in the ocaml-rascal/Ocaml.rsc
+directory)

+Still, we are not able to parse all the 229 files.
+The main reason is that some TopLevel files were failing due to a missing ";;" meaning that we could not correctly deduct the rules for semicolon.
+In the future, we will fix this problem by looking at the original Yacc parser of OCaml.
+The files.txt file contains all the files we successfully parsed.
+The successfully parsed Toplevel files are in toplevels.txt and the successfully parsed Implementation files are in imp.txt.

+To run all files, implementations, and toplevels, use the Tests.runAll(),
+Tests.runImplementions() and Tests.runTopLevels() methods, respectively.